Man injured in Bajaur blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAR: A man sustained injuries in an IED explosion at Nawagai tehsil in Bajaur tribal district on Friday, official sources said.
+KHAR: A man sustained injuries in an improvised explosive device (IED) explosion at Nawagai tehsil in Bajaur tribal district on Friday, official sources said.
 They said that one Amir Muhammad was on his way when the explosion occurred at Hasham Babra area in Nawagai tehsil, leaving him seriously injured.
-He was taken to the DHQ Hospital in Khar from where he was shifted to a hospital in Peshawar.
+He was taken to the District Headquarters Hospital in Khar wherefrom he was shifted to a hospital in Peshawar due to his precarious condition.

-KHAR: A man sustained injuries in an IED explosion at Nawagai tehsil in Bajaur tribal district on Friday, official sources said.
+KHAR: A man sustained injuries in an improvised explosive device (IED) explosion at Nawagai tehsil in Bajaur tribal district on Friday, official sources said.
 They said that one Amir Muhammad was on his way when the explosion occurred at Hasham Babra area in Nawagai tehsil, leaving him seriously injured.
-He was taken to the DHQ Hospital in Khar from where he was shifted to a hospital in Peshawar.
+He was taken to the District Headquarters Hospital in Khar wherefrom he was shifted to a hospital in Peshawar due to his precarious condition.

 Comments